Address for Correspondence:

 Southampton, SO17 1EF

 The allergy tests normally used by doctors are the Skin Prick Test and the Specific IgE Blood Test, previously known as RAST.
 These tests normally give the same result although one advantage of skin prick testing is that the test result is immediately available whilst the patient is still in the clinic.
 Although called allergy tests, a positive result to either test only shows that the immune system is sensitised to the allergen, it does not diagnose the allergy.
-It is not uncommon to find positive allergy tests amongst people who are completely well and free from allergy.
+It sometimes happens that people with positive allergy tests are completely well and free from allergy.

 For this reason, an allergy focused medical history is essential when diagnosing an allergy.
 After all, unless the correct test has been requested in the first place, allergy test results are meaningless.
 This is especially important in the case of suspected food allergy when an inaccurate diagnosis may commit the patient to lifelong, but unnecessary, food avoidance.